Phala-Network/phala-wiki-next/content/en-us/general/subbridge/technical-details.md

 MultiLocation::new(1, X4(Parachain(2004), GeneralKey(bridge), GeneralIndex(chain), GeneralKey(account)))
 ```

-> Among them, `bridge` represents a specific bridge, for example, Chainbridge uses “cb” to represent; CelerBridge uses “cr” to represent; `chain` represents the ID of the EVM chain under the SubBridge system.
+> Among them, `bridge` represents a specific bridge, for example, Chainbridge uses "cb" to represent; CelerBridge uses "cr" to represent; `chain` represents the ID of the EVM chain under the SubBridge system.
 Currently, Ethereum is 0 and Moonriver is 2; `account` represents the ID on the EVM chain.
 An account, usually a 20-byte hexadecimal string.
 >

 Similarly, the assets of any chain also need to be unified.
 The assets on the parachain are defined by the team of the parachain to define their corresponding MultiAsset; the EVM chain assets based on SubBridge are also defined as the sub-asset of the Khala network like the account address.
 That is, the usual asset location would be represented as: